Oops, you did it again, you played with their heart, got lost in the game, and spilled your red wine all over the carpeting. What now?

 As much as we all love our pets, they can sometimes be a menace to our floors (especially while potty-training!).
 If little Fido defecated as well, this trick will be beneficial, but it can be used for either urination or feces.

 Start by cleaning up the initial mess.
 Dispose of any defecation (and the gloves used to pick it up with).
 If it is wet, use the blot method (like what you did with the wine) to soak up the moisture.
 Blot repeatedly until the carpet feels dry to the touch, and the carpet stain is gone.
 If the stain has dried on the carpet fibers, the best way to treat pet stains on carpeting is to moisten the stained section of the carpet.
 Then, apply a carpet-safe stain removal and cleaning product that is designed for the use of pet stains.

 To rid your carpet of the odor and the stain, you may need to experiment with some different approaches.
 White vinegar usually works best – mix 1/4 cup of vinegar with a quart of warm water and then spray directly onto the stain.
 Let the vinegar mix soak into the stain for a few minutes and then try the blot technique again until the stain is gone and the spot is dry to the touch.
 Be sure to wash your hands well after cleaning.

 Relax – your carpet stains are a thing of the past

-Use these tips to vanquish your stains and keep your carpeting looking fresh and clean!
+Use these tips to vanquish your coffee, bleach or any other stains and keep your carpeting looking fresh and clean!
 And if you’re unsure where to start, perhaps a professional cleaning crew could help.